starrohan999/opstrace/packages/app/README.md

 Then run all of the following commands:

 - `yarn services:start`
-- `yarn services:start:graphql:remote`
+- `yarn remote:services:start:graphql`
-- `yarn server:start:remote`
+- `yarn remote:server:start`
 - `yarn client:start`

 For accessing the remote Hasura console run the this script:

-- `console:remote`
+- `remote:console`

 ### What this does

-The `services:start:graphql:remote` starts a port forward into your cluster making the Hasura server available locally on port `8090`.
+The `remote:services:start:graphql` starts a port forward into your cluster making the Hasura server available locally on port `8090`.
 For the `server` and `console` scripts to then connect to this the Hasure admin secret is extracted from the appropriate k8s secret and set as an envar.

 ### Todo